yungtry/webamp-desktop/README.md

 [![Screenshot of webamp desktop on Windows](./res/screen-win.gif)](https://desktop.webamp.org/) [![Screenshot of Webamp on Linux](./res/screen-linux.png)](https://desktop.webamp.org/) [![Screenshot of Webamp on Mac OS X](./res/screen-mac.png)](https://desktop.webamp.org/)

-Unofficial app.
-It has most of the functionality of the original Winamp, but it's still more of a proof of concept.
-Based on the [Webamp](https://github.com/captbaritone/webamp) - "A reimplementation of Winamp 2.9 in HTML5 and JavaScript." by the [@captbaritone](https://github.com/captbaritone).
-Linux support via AppImage and .deb package tested on the Ubuntu 18.04.
+Gimmicky unofficial app.
+It has some of the functionality of Winamp/Spotiamp, however it lacks a lot of the features.
+It's a proof of concept mostly for the looks.
+Based on [Webamp Desktop](https://github.com/durasj/webamp-desktop), based on the [Webamp](https://github.com/captbaritone/webamp) - "A reimplementation of Winamp 2.9 in HTML5 and JavaScript." by the [@captbaritone](https://github.com/captbaritone)

 ## Downloads
 Binaries will appear soon in the releases section.

-## Ideas for the future

-To be filled...
+## Features

+### Implemented:
+✅ Spotify authentication
+✅ Spotify playlist support
+✅ Spotify liked songs support
+✅ Spotify playback, controls, shuffle and volume
+✅ Winamp's skins partial support
+✅ Pseudo-vizualizer for Spotify

+### Planned:
+☐ Session persistence
+☐ Playlist interactions (add, remove, edit)
+☐ Likes interactions (add, remove)
+☐ Spotify search support

+### Not planned:
+❌ Equalizer support
+❌ Spotify radio support
+❌ Mono/Stereo mode
+❌ Balance control
+❌ Anything that requires modifying the original track as it would be a violation of Spotify's terms of service

+### Maybe:
+☐ Full vizualizer support

 ## Known issues